Custom Home Design

 Frequently asked questions.

 For most permit work in Ontario, yes.
-Cities require structural drawings under a Professional Engineer's stamp for load-bearing wall removals, additions, underpinning, second units, basement legalizations, and decks above a certain size.
-Insurance carriers and lenders also ask for engineering letters in specific situations, such as a refinance or a claim involving structural damage.
+Cities require structural drawings under a Professional Engineer's stamp for wall removals, additions, underpinning, second units, basement legalizations, and decks above a certain size.
+Insurance carriers and lenders also require engineering letters in specific situations.
+If you are not sure, send a description and a few photos and we will advise before any cost is incurred.

 An engineering letter is a signed and stamped document from a Professional Engineer, addressed to a specific recipient such as a city, lender, insurance carrier, or buyer's lawyer.
 The letter confirms a specific structural fact within the engineer's professional opinion.
 Common examples include confirming that a basement modification is structurally adequate, that a previous repair was completed properly, or that an existing roof framing system can carry the loads in question.